 Not just for business – but with the advances in telecommuting, we can literally live practically anywhere in the world as long as we can communicate with our colleagues or customers.
 If the internet is there, most of us can work there.

 Case in point: a prospect seeking you out because of excellent social media reviews would much rather travel to you than your competitors who may be closer.
 Your social media presence then becomes your virtual storefront.
-If you pick this strategy, you have to go all out, social media-wise, to draw people to you.
+If you pick this strategy, social media-wise, you must go all out to draw people to you.

 For example, my wife was contacted by a store owner who wanted to present her wares in her store.
 The store was in an obscure location in the middle of downtown San Jose, in a repurposed building.
 She had rented a small room in this building and had opened a shop in this room.
 If it weren’t for Yelp, Google Maps, and a sandwich board chalk sign at the front of the building, we never would have found it.
 But I guess that she will be successful because she is leveraging social media as her storefront.